irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 **Activity**

-1. Divide students into groups and provide each group with various media types to analyze using the AI content detection techniques.
+1. Divide students into groups and provide each group with various media types to analyze using the Synthetic Content detection techniques.
 (10 minutes)
 2. Have each group present their findings to the class.
 (10 minutes)
 3. Provide feedback and discuss the effectiveness of their detection methods.
 (10 minutes)